 Through aggressive and often manipulative tactics employed by interrogator-as seen throughout Making a Murderer-as well as a “show no mercy” approach taken by prosecutors, the conviction rate in the United States is staggering, and growing every year.
 Those who have been accused of crimes are often convinced by their attorneys that they stand little chance of being exonerated through trial and, thus, accept plea bargains in an attempt to minimize the damage.

 Now That We Know the Problem, What is the Solution?

 Solving the justice system will take a collective effort, but it starts with lawyers who are willing to see their clients’ cases through and stand up for their rights to fair trial and the presumption of innocence.
-That’s why the Nebraska criminal defense attorneys at Monzón, Guerra & Associates Attorneys At Law, are not afraid to go the distance for our clients.
+That’s why the Nebraska criminal defense attorneys at Monzón, Guerra & Chipman Attorneys At Law, are not afraid to go the distance for our clients.